Where Jane Reigns: England Celebrates Jane Austen in 2025

 Jane Austen lived in Bath for five years and set two of her novels there. (photo: Addie Mannan)

-The author of widely adored novels — including Pride and Prejudice, Sense and Sensibility, and Emma — Austen is one of England's most famous writers.
+The author of widely adored novels (including Pride and Prejudice, Sense and Sensibility, and Emma) — Austen is one of England's most famous writers.
 She played an outsize role in the evolution of England's social norms by featuring strong, independent heroines whose views often mirrored her own.
 Though set in Regency-era England, her books' brilliant blend of realism, romance, and memorable characters still resonate with readers today.
-Pride and Prejudice alone has inspired countless film and TV adaptations, from multiple BBC shows to Bridget Jones's Diary.
+Pride and Prejudice alone has inspired more than 10 film and TV adaptations, not to mention countless reinterpretations, from Bridget Jones's Diary to Pride and Prejudice and Zombies.

 Beyond Bath, a trio of sites in southern England's Hampshire — the Jane Austen House in Chawton, the village of Steventon, and Winchester Cathedral — are the other main ports of call for Austen die-hards.
 Located about 1.5 hours southwest of London (on the way to Southampton), and each a 30-minute drive from one another, this triangle of pilgrimage sites can easily be visited in a day.

 The best is probably the Jane Austen House, the building where she lived her final years (and where she wrote most of her novels).
-The house sports a good collection of artifacts —personal letters, first editions of her books, and her (very small) writing table — and in 2025 is marking her birthday with a year-long "Austenmania" exhibit.
+The house sports a good collection of artifacts — personal letters, first editions of her books, and her (very small) writing table.

 This article is used with the permission of Rick Steves' Europe (www.ricksteves.com).
 Rick Steves writes European guidebooks, hosts travel shows on public TV and radio, and organizes European tours.